-The following constraints apply on the ATMXT228UD:
+The following constraints apply on the mXT112UD-MAUHA1:

-- The per X line mutual capacitance touch measurement and the per axis self capacitance measurement should not exceed 2 ms. Furthermore, the total acquisition time for the sensor as a whole must not exceed 250 ms. In the event of a timeout, a SIGERR may be reported. - The high and low pulse periods must not exceed 51.26 μs each.
+- The per X line mutual capacitance touch measurement and the per axis self capacitance measurement must not exceed 2 ms. If either of these are exceeded, a SIGERR will be reported. - The high and low pulse periods must not exceed 51.26 μs each.
 This means that the maximum possible burst period is 102.46 μs (that is, a minimum frequency of 9.76 kHz).
 In addition, the burst period must not be less than 4 μs (that is, a maximum frequency of 250 kHz).